 Plasma, on the other hand, is often known as the “gift of life.”
 Blood plasma contains nutrients and other important components that keep us healthy.
 And, platelets also carry the ingredients our bodies need to grow, stay healthy and moderate the aging process.

 But, as we age, the amount of proteins and other nutrients in our plasma is reduced.
-Also reduced is the number of stem cells in our blood.
-Stem cells are the cells that build a human from a single cell.
-From our time as a fetus through our early years, stem cells are plentiful because we are all doing so much growing.
+Also reduced is the number of cells in our blood.
+Cells build a human from a single cell.
+From our time as a fetus through our early years, cells are plentiful because we are all doing so much growing.

-Over time, the number of stem cells drops and we age.
-Science has worked hard to identify and replicate different types of stem cells and stem cell treatments are being used to slow and even reverse aging, disease and pain associated with multiple injuries and illnesses.
+Over time, the number of cells drops and we age.
+Science has worked hard to identify and replicate different types of cells and treatments are being used to slow and even reverse aging, disease and pain associated with multiple injuries and illnesses.

-Platelet Rich Plasma treatment for hair loss is simply the process of separating plasma that is high in platelets (and stem cells) and injecting in back into the scalp to stimulate hair regrowth in dormant hair follicles and/or slow the number of hair follicles that become dormant in the first place.
+Platelet Rich Plasma treatment for hair loss is simply the process of separating plasma that is high in platelets and injecting in back into the scalp to stimulate hair regrowth in dormant hair follicles and/or slow the number of hair follicles that become dormant in the first place.

 What is the PRP Treatment Process?